Shashankk2601/aws-cloud-security-posture-assessment/README.md

 # AWS Security Posture Assessment & Targeted Remediation (CIS Benchmark Aligned)

-> Automated cloud security audit using Prowler v5.22.0 with Python-based findings analysis and CIS AWS Foundations Benchmark remediation.
+> Automated cloud security audit using Prowler v5.22.0 with Python-based findings analysis, risk-prioritized remediation, and CIS AWS Foundations Benchmark validation.

 ---

 ## Project Overview

-This project simulates a real-world cloud security audit on an AWS account.
-Using Prowler — an industry-standard open-source CSPM tool — I conducted a full security assessment across 573 checks, identified critical misconfigurations, automated findings analysis using Python, applied targeted remediations, and validated improvement through a follow-up scan.
+This project conducts a full security assessment on a personal AWS account using Prowler — an industry-standard open-source Cloud Security Posture Management (CSPM) tool.

-This project demonstrates practical cloud security auditing, risk prioritization, and remediation validation aligned with real-world security operations.
+This workflow mirrors real-world cloud security assessments involving automated scanning, risk prioritization, targeted remediation, and validation.

-This is the same workflow used by Cloud Security Engineers and SOC analysts performing security posture assessments in production environments.
+The project focuses on identifying high-impact misconfigurations in identity, logging, and data exposure layers, which are commonly exploited in real-world cloud breaches.

+> **Security Note:** Sensitive identifiers such as AWS Account IDs and resource ARNs have been redacted from all reports and scripts to follow security best practices.

 ---